HiPhish/info.vim/HACKING.rst

 .. default-role:: code

 ####################################
- Working on the info plugin for Vim
+ Working on the Info plugin for Vim
 ####################################

-This document is intended for programmers who want to work on info.vim, add new features,  fix bugs or just  learn how it works and why  certain decisions have been made.
+This document is intended for programmers who want to work on Info.vim, add new features,  fix bugs or just  learn how it works and why  certain decisions have been made.
 I will assume the reader to be familiar with how Vim plugins work in general.
 All files  follow the  usual directory  hierarchy,  so you  will find